Quasilinear rough partial differential equations with transport noise: Introduction

 \subsection{Sketch of the proof of uniqueness when $d=1$ and $\partial_x X\neq0$}

-We now explain briefly the main idea for the proof of Theorem \ref{thm:regular}, which is based on a generalization of \cite{hocquet2018generalized}.
+Since it is the main burden of the manuscript, we now explain briefly the main idea for the proof of Theorem \ref{thm:regular}.
 If $u^1,u^2$ are two solutions of the same Cauchy problem, denote by $A_t$ the symmetric operator

 and observe that $v:=u^1-u^2$ solves the equation

 where we use the shorthand notation $a(u)=a(t,x,u),$ and where $\B$ is the unbounded rough driver introduced in Example \ref{example:URD}.
 Using the renormalization property, we have formally with $\beta (z):=|z|$, for any positive test function $\phi $: